jrmlry83/getting-and-cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Through use of the tidyr package, the data set is tidied in accordance with the requirements outlined in "Tidy Data" by Hadley Wickham (available at http://vita.had.co.nz/papers/tidy-data.pdf).
+Through use of the tidyr package, the data set is tidied in accordance with the requirements outlined in _"Tidy Data"_ by Hadley Wickham (available at http://vita.had.co.nz/papers/tidy-data.pdf).
+The long form is used, and is also considered tidy as per the cited paper.

-This produces a text file in the working directory called "tidydataset.txt"
+This produces a text file in the working directory called _"tidydataset.txt"_

-The text file produced at the end of the script, as required for the project can be read again with the following commands in R
+**The text file produced at the end of the script, as required for the project can be read again with the following commands in R**

 data <- read.table("tidydataset.txt", header = TRUE)
 View(data)